Syrph/BCB-at-ICL/_pages/Practical_4/Practical_4.md

 </tbody>
 </table>

 ![png](Practical 4_53_3.png)

 Unsuprisingly, the Philippine Eagle is again the highest species.
 However, most birds in Accipitridae are not currently threatened by extinction according to IUCN criteria.
 For your own taxa, this may be a very different story, and ED and FD scores may matter a lot more.
 It's also up to you if you want to down weight GE scores, or you agree that conservation priority goes to those species most threatened with extinction.
 How you chose to interpret and present your results is up to you, and will depend on the group that you've chosen.

 For the practicals and coursework we've chosen to use a simplified version of EcoEDGE scores.
 If you're interested in learning more, check out this paper which first proposed the use of EcoEDGE scores:

 https://onlinelibrary.wiley.com/doi/full/10.1111/ddi.12320

-### 7. Plotting a map of IUCN categories.
+### 7. Plotting a map of IUCN categories

 You may wish to plot maps of your IUCN redlist categories, especially if you're intersted in what areas of the world are most threatened by extinction.
 We can do this easily using similar code from practical 3.

 ```R
 # First load in the spatial packages we'll need